sunnypolamuri/HR-Data-Analytics/README.md

 # Project Summary

-In this project, we worked with a dataset containing employee attendance records from AtliQ Technologies for the period of 2022-2023.
+In this project, I worked with a dataset containing employee attendance records from AtliQ Technologies for the period of 2022-2023.
 An HR representative from AtliQ conveyed their requirements, and based on these, we developed a comprehensive Power BI dashboard.
 The dashboard provides insights into various employee metrics, which are crucial for the HR department’s strategic planning.

 # Dataset